 Facing the sea

-The aiguade was built in 1696 to collect water from a spring and provide drinking water for the King’s ships.
-It is very likely that it was Vauban, the great military engineer of Louis XIV, who initiated the realization, during his stays on Belle-île (between 1683 and 1689).
+The aiguade was built in 1696 to collect water from a spring and provide drinking water to the King’s navy.
+It is very likely that it was Vauban, the great military engineer of Louis XIV, who initiated its construction during his stays on Belle-île (between 1683 and 1689).
 This is the reason why it is also called Aiguade Vauban.

-With the Royal Fountain of St-Nazaire, near Rochefort, the Belle Fontaine is the only work still existing in France !
-It becomes besides, in 1993, the first building of Belle-île, classified with the titles of the Historic buildings.
+Alongside the Royal Fountain of St-Nazaire near Rochefort, Belle Fontaine is the only such structure still existing in France and in 1993, becomes the first building on Belle-île to be classed as a Historic Building.

-Its reservoir, with a capacity of about 850,000 liters, measures about 22.5 in length by 6.5 meters in width and reaches 6 meters in depth.
+Its reservoir holds about 850,000 liters and measures about 22.5 meters in length, 6.5 meters in width and reaches 6 meters in depth.
 It is protected by a stone arch, whose reflection in the water gives the impression of a cylindrical construction.

 A strategic location